 Sen. Whitehouse slams Rosenstein for lack of transparency at DOJ: 'It is someone's policy, and I want it stopped'

-Tensions flared Wednesday during a Senate Judiciary Committee hearing with former Deputy Attorney General Rod Rosenstein as Sen. Sheldon Whitehouse, D-R.I., complained about a lack of transparency from the Department of Justice (DOJ), and said that a "Democratic" regime at the DOJ would fix many of those problems.
+Tensions flared Wednesday during a Senate Judiciary Committee hearing with former Deputy Attorney General Rod Rosenstein as Sen. Sheldon Whitehouse, D-R.I., complained about a lack of transparency from the Department of Justice (DOJ), and said that a "Democrat" regime at the DOJ would fix many of those problems.

 Rosenstein was before the committee to testify about the investigation into Russian interference in the 2016 election, alleged Trump campaign collusion with those efforts and allegations of investigative misconduct by the DOJ in pursuing the Trump campaign.
 The investigation, which was called "Crossfire Hurricane," culminated in a probe by former Special Counsel Robert Mueller, who did not recommend any charges related to collusion between the Trump campaign and Russia.